jerilynzheng/al-folio/_projects/casino.markdown

 - Mahak
 - Carter

-In addition to splitting the Ocaml coding with my other team members, I acted as the liason between our TA and the rest of our group, working to make sure that our team was on track and making good progress.
+In addition to splitting the Ocaml coding with my other team members, I acted as the <mark>liason</mark> between our TA and the rest of our group, working to make sure that our team was on track and making good progress.
 I also led out team meetings and worked with the other members to set realisitic deliverables.

 **Features**